VesnaBozic/git-commands/README.md

 ## What is GitHub?

-GitHub is a Git repositpry hosting service provided by GitHub Inc.
+GitHub is a Git repository hosting service provided by GitHub Inc.

 ## What is Git?